 - All papers must relate to a standardised system of law in the British Isles, preferably English but Scots is also welcomed, included or referenced in their study in contradicting or comparative form to other legal systems (such as US Constitutional Law or European Continental Law) discussed.

 3.4 In addition to the above:

-- If a prospective contributor submits an article of work to another publication and submits the same to the University of St Andrews Law Journal for consideration during a submission period, ie. Call to Abstracts, or independently, ie. External or Guest Contributions, then the Journal cannot accept the material for consideration or publication.
-We would classify such as ‘prohibited material’ to the extent that its inclusion would undermine the academic standards of the Journal, our Publisher the Institute of Legal and Constitutional Research, and our parent organisation The University of St Andrews.
+- If a prospective contributor submits an article of work to another publication and submits the same to the St Andrews Law Journal for consideration during a submission period, ie. Call to Abstracts, or independently, ie. external or Guest Contributions, then the Journal cannot accept the material for consideration or publication.
+We would classify such as ‘prohibited material’ to the extent that its inclusion would undermine the academic standards of the Journal, and our Publisher the Institute of Legal and Constitutional Research.
 These terms also apply to articles of work that have been previously submitted as academic pieces of work at university level (including Dissertations and Thesis papers).